Go Back Up

 COMPARISON · FRACTIONAL EXECUTIVES

-Where the embedded model departs from fractional executives
+Where the Embedded Operational Accountability service model departs from fractional executives

 The comparison below documents structural differences across the field.
-Each arrangement is built around its own commitments; the embedded model is built around different ones.
+Each arrangement is built around its own commitments; the Embedded Operational Accountability services model is built around different ones.

 Dimension Fractional Executives Teel & Company

-Entity type Individual practitioners A firm with embedded operational architecture
+Entity type Individual practitioners A firm with Embedded Operational Accountability architecture

 Coverage model Allocated portion of one professional's working week Lead associate dedicated to the engagement plus firm practice leader depth available where the lead's experience is limited